William A. Connelly: Military career

 Connelly had combat duty in Vietnam as first sergeant of Troop B, 1st Squadron, 9th Cavalry, 1st Cavalry Division from October 1969 to November 1970.
 From then until May 1973, Connelly served at Fort Knox, Kentucky as first sergeant of the reception Station and several companies of the First Training Brigade, as well as sergeant major of the 1st and 2d Battalions.

-Upon graduation Connelly was assigned to Germany for his fourth European tour.
+In June 1973 he attended the Sergeants Major Academy and then Connelly was assigned to Germany for his fourth European tour.
 Connelly initially served as sergeant major of the 1/35th Armor, 1st Armored Division at Erlangen.
 In June 1975, he became sergeant major of the Seventh Army Training Command Grafenwöhr and in July 1976, became sergeant major of the 1st Armored Division at Ansbach.
 From that position, he was nominated and selected to the position of sergeant major of the United States Army Forces Command, Fort McPherson, Georgia, in July 1977.

-Connelly was selected as sixth Sergeant Major of the Army, serving 1979 to 1983.
-He is best known for removing the specialist ranks of specialist 5 through specialist 7.
+Connelly was selected as sixth Sergeant Major of the Army (SMA), serving 2 July 1979 to June 1983.
+He was the first SMA to have graduated from the Sergeants Major Academy.
+General John A. Wickham Jr. gave Connelly his concept of the SMA position - gather information on the enlisted force, provide honest criticism and develop the NCO corps.
+His focus was training the fundamentals of good soldiering.
+He also recommended improvements for dependent change of station travel, pay increases for enlisted soldiers and the establishment of the Army College Fund.
+He pushed for the elimination of specialist ranks above the rank of E-4.